abhra26/Traffic_signals_classification/README.md

-# Traffic_signals_classification
+# Traffic_signals_multi-class classification

-A CNN model is used to predict traffic signals by feeding it images up-to a decent accuracy
+Here a Convulational Neural Network(CNN) has been made to predict which type of traffic signal is the fed image showing.
+I have here utilized the architechture of VGG19 model.